dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 Below are some of the more notable ideas I have done, along with links to their description pages.
 I will note here that this list may, at times, be out of date.
 The best place to check is [my Github repositories list](https://github.com/dragoncoder047?tab=repositories) which includes everything and is sorted by when I last did something with it.

-**NEW** March 20, 2022: I have [a blog](/blog)!
-May as well check that too.

 ---

+## Langton-Music

+In late June 2022 I had the idea to try and create music from Langton's Ant and other types of two-dimensional Turing machines.
+The little simulator I built isn't very polished in terms of UI, but it works.
+I haven't had much of a chance to play around with it.
+You can find it [here](/ca-experiments/langton-music/index.html).

+---

 ## Phoo

 A little scripting language I invented based on the principle that everything is a stack.
+I haven't used it "in" anything yet, but Phoo has loads of possibilities of what can be done because it is just a general purpose programming language.
 Javascript source code [on Github](https://github.com/phoo-lang/phoo).
-Based off of another scripting language called Quackery, [code for that here](https://github.com/GordonCharlton/Quackery).
-Phoo's [documentation](https://phoo-lang.github.io/docs/) is primitive, cobbled together by a little Python script, and I haven't written a good tutorial, but Phoo works well and the code is impressively concise compared to vanilla Javascript.
+Phoo started as a Javascript port of another scripting language called [Quackery](https://github.com/GordonCharlton/Quackery), but took a left turn early on in development and is nothing like Quackery anymore.
+Phoo's [documentation](https://phoo-lang.github.io/docs/index.html) is primitive, cobbled together by a little Python script, but Phoo works well and the code is impressively concise compared to vanilla Javascript.

 ---